 Are you trying other key words and or looking at other job titles?
-Sometimes a job title just doesn’t seem as if it would have anything to do with what the job description really is?
-Try Indeed Trends.
-Select key words that match your skills then scroll to below the graphs to find positions that include those key words in the job descriptions.
+Sometimes a job title just doesn’t seem as if it would have anything to do with what the job description really is.
+Search using select key words that match your skills instead of job titles.

 Which job boards have you looked at recently?
-Are you in contact with other classmates?
-Try asking them what they are using.
-Try reaching out to alumni from your undergrad school.
-You can also find them on LinkedIn if you don’t know their emails.
-Many of them may have jobs and some might know of an open position or know someone who knows of an open position?
+Find out what other classmates are using.
+Try reaching out to alumni from the program and from your undergrad school.
+Many of them may have jobs and some might know of an open position or know someone who knows of an open position.

 What other things do you like to do?
 Are you interested in watching movies or football or soccer or books or other?
 Sometimes looking at the industry where you have other passions to seek positions with employers in that industry.
 For example if you like baseball or football have you tried looking at MLB or NBA job boards for professional administrative or corporate positions?
 If you like Disney World you may check their website or if you like books check Barnes and Noble corporate for positions that use your skillset.
 Sometimes if you check specific employers you find jobs that are not listed on the major places that people look.